Your Dependable Containerized Wastewater Treatment Systems Manufacturer

 Containerized Wastewater Treatment Systems from NEWater

-NEWater’s Containerized Wastewater Treatment Systems are not only easy to operate and space-saving, but also equipped with intelligent modules and monitoring systems, which can realize the digitalization and IOT of integrated equipment, further achieving unmanned operation, remote supervision, risk warning, and other intelligent functions, improving users’ experience and reducing input costs, and the equipment can treat 5-5000 tons of wastewater per day.
+NEWater’s containerized wastewater treatment systems are not only easy to operate and space-saving, but also equipped with intelligent modules and monitoring systems, which can realize the digitalization and IOT of integrated equipment, further achieving unmanned operation, remote supervision, risk warning, and other intelligent functions, improving users’ experience and reducing input costs, and the equipment can treat 5-5000 tons of wastewater per day.

-Our Containerized Wastewater Treatment Systems is a portable containerized wastewater treatment system.
+Our Containerized Wastewater Treatment System is a portable containerized wastewater treatment system.
 The container body consists of a pumping unit, a primary MBBR reactor, a secondary MBBR reactor, and a settling tank with an outlet on the outside of the settling tank.

-The assembly inside the container also includes a dosing device connected to the primary MBBR reactor and secondary MBBR reactor respectively through pipes and valves, a workbench for assaying the effluent and stacking drugs and tools, a control cabinet for monitoring and controlling the operation of the device, and a power supply connected to the car engine through a cable.
+The assembly inside the container also includes a dosing device connected to the primary MBBR reactor and secondary MBBR reactor respectively through pipes and valves, a workbench for assaying the affluent and stacking drugs and tools, a control cabinet for monitoring and controlling the operation of the device, and a power supply connected to the car engine through a cable.